naninovel/docs/docs/guide/text-printers.md

 Expose the prefab to engine resources using the printer's manager GUI, which can be accessed with `Naninovel -> Resources -> Printers` context menu.
 Add new record using the `+` (plus) button, enter the printer actor name (can differ from the prefab name) and double click the record to open actor settings.
 Drag-drop printer prefab to the `Resource` field.

-Now you can use the new text printer by activating it via [`@printer`](/api/#printer) action and specifying the printer actor name you've set in the manager.
+Now you can use the new text printer by activating it via [`@printer`](/api/#printer) command and specifying the printer actor name you've set in the manager.

 ## Text Reveal Effect

 By default, a gradient fade effect is applied when printing out the text messages.
-If, however, you prefer the more conventional "typewriter" style, you can disable the fade effect by disabling `Slide Clip Rect` and setting `Reveal Fade Width` and `Reveal Fade Duration` properties in `Novel Text` component to zero. `Novel Text` components are used in both default printers; eg, you can find it attached to `Fullscreen/Content/Printer/Text` gameobject of the `Naninovel/Prefabs/TextPrinters/Fullscreen` printer prefab.
+If, however, you prefer the more conventional "typewriter" style, you can disable the fade effect by disabling `Slide Clip Rect` and setting `Reveal Fade Width` and `Reveal Fade Duration` properties in `Revealable Text` component to zero. `Revealable Text` components are used in both default printers; eg, you can find it attached to `Fullscreen/Content/Printer/Text` gameobject of the `Naninovel/Prefabs/TextPrinters/Fullscreen` printer prefab.

 ![](https://i.gyazo.com/3434d39dcaf6b501d3f3640fda84bf80.png)